fljdin/fljdin.github.io/content/en/posts/2021-12-02-a-brief-history-of-backup-label.md

 - [Contribution][12] from Heikki Linnakangas (commit [41f9ffd9])

-  Proposed in 9.2, this patch fix abnormal behaviors on restauration from the streaming backup functionnality.
+  Proposed in 9.2, this patch fix abnormal behaviors on restoration from the streaming backup functionality.
 Backup label contains a new line that specify the method used between `pg_start_backup` or `streamed`;

   [12]: https://www.postgresql.org/message-id/flat/4E40F710.6000404%40enterprisedb.com